-Scientists Uncover Mind-Boggling Quantum Secrets with 37-Dimensional Photons! - YaNoticias
+Scientists Uncover Mind-Boggling Quantum Secrets with 37-Dimensional Photons! - YANoticias

 2. How can these findings impact quantum computing?

-The ability to utilize high-dimensional quantum states can significantly increase the computational power and efficiency of quantum computers, potentially allowing them to solve problems that are currently unsolvable.
+The ability to utilise high-dimensional quantum states can significantly increase the computational power and efficiency of quantum computers, potentially allowing them to solve problems that are currently unsolvable.

 3. Are there security implications related to this research?